DeclanChidlow/vale.rocks/blog/feed/documents/I_Got_A_Flipper_Zero.md

 ## Uses

-Part of always wanting it on my person is down to just how handy it's come in.
+Part of always wanting it on my person is down to just how handy it's been.
 I haven't had it long, but it is such a useful little nugget and does so much.
 I've noted some of my favourite uses for it here, but the list is far from exhaustive.
 It can do _so_ much.

 Perhaps one of the most common uses is as a remote control for TVs, set top boxes, VHS players, DVD players, Hi-Fi systems, air conditioners, lights, etc. If it's been in my proximity and has infrared capabilities, then I've captured its signals.
 Being able to change the volume on the TV without having to send a search party out for the remote is one thing, but there are many devices I encounter with absent remotes where the Flipper is invaluable.
 I can either try brute force the codes or consult the [very comprehensive IRDB](https://github.com/logickworkshop/Flipper-IRDB), which contains remotes for everything from clocks to bidets.